What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 Launder each pile by fabric composition.
 If you’re unsure how to wash it best, refer to our articles that detail how to wash specific fabric types to learn the safest and most foolproof way to launder those items.

-You can wash your light-coloured clothes safely with your whites, although to avoid premature fading and to be completely safe, you can wash them separately if you wish.
-The light colours mentioned above would include light greys, pale yellows and beige and cream.
+You can wash your light-coloured clothes safely with your whites, although to avoid premature fading and to be completely safe, we recommend washing pure white clothing separately.
+The light-coloured clothing mentioned above would include light greys, pale yellows, beige and cream.